swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/introduction.md

 Soon available in the guide:

-- An [:simple-amazonaws: Amazon Web Services](https://aws.amazon.com), a [:simple-microsoftazure: Microsoft Azure](https://azure.microsoft.com) or a [:simple-rancher: Self-hosted Rancher](https://rancher.com) account
+- An [:simple-amazonaws: Amazon Web Services](https://aws.amazon.com), an [:simple-exoscale: Exoscale](https://exoscale.com), a [:simple-microsoftazure: Microsoft Azure](https://azure.microsoft.com) or a [:simple-kubernetes: Self-hosted Kubernetes](https://rancher.com) account.

 !!! note

-    **A credit card might be necessary to use the cloud services.**
+    **A credit card might be necessary to use cloud services.**

-    Before proceeding with this section, please ensure that you have a valid payment method, as it may be required to utilize the cloud services.
+    Before proceeding with this section, please ensure that you have a valid payment method, as it may be required to utilize cloud services.
 It is important to note that at the conclusion of this section, you will need to [delete the cloud resources](../../clean-up/) that were created to avoid any potential charges.

-    While the costs associated with this section are **expected to be free**, it is recommended to review the pricing details of the cloud services before initiating this part.
+    While the costs associated with this section are **expected to be free**, it is recommended to review the pricing details of cloud services before initiating this part.